 Queenstown is one of the most popular cities/towns on the South Island of New Zealand and is located in the bottom half of the island.

-As indicated in the chart, temperatures in Queenstown fluctuate between -6 and 29 degrees Celsius, so they are very similar to those in Christchurch with the exception that Queenstown is a bit cooler than Christchurch and does not experience the dry heat of Christchurch.
+As indicated in the chart, temperatures in Queenstown fluctuate between -6 and 29 degrees Celsius (21 to 84 degrees Fahrenheit), so they are very similar to those in Christchurch with the exception that Queenstown is a bit cooler than Christchurch and does not experience the dry heat of Christchurch.

 The mountains around Queenstown do affect the weather, but all in all, Queenstown is not a bad place to be in summer, since it can get nice and warm and not as humid as for example Auckland.
 Winter nights can be very chilly, though.

 Queenstown can get pleasantly hot at times, but you do need to protect yourself from the sun, since it can be quite strong, especially when walking up a mountain.